-Aid recipients tend to be involved in pre-notification or notification processes, solely at the national level and as a rule exclusively in individual cases that require a significant knowledge of the sector and activities at stake, notably with regard to collection of updated information on the relevant activity, active players, quantities of produced goods or rendered services and status of the industry, among other variables.
+Aid recipients tend to be involved in pre-notification or notification processes, solely at the national level and as a rule exclusively in individual cases that require significant knowledge of the sector and activities at stake, notably with regard to collection of updated information on the relevant activity, active players, quantities of produced goods or rendered services and status of the industry, among other variables.

 The aid recipient can only participate in the preparatory work if so requested by the relevant central, regional or local Portuguese authority and has no power to enforce its participation in pre-notification or notification processes.
-Further, although exceptions may apply, aid recipients do not participate in meetings with DG COMP officials, as national authorities, when specific technical knowledge is required, prefer to involve sectoral regulators, national agencies or government bodies that hold in-depth knowledge of the relevant sector.
+Further, although exceptions may apply, aid recipients do not participate in meetings with officials of the Directorate-General for Competition (DG COMP), as national authorities, when specific technical knowledge is required, they prefer to involve sectoral regulators, national agencies or government bodies that hold in-depth knowledge of the relevant sector.

-As such, aid recipients can act as a relevant material support information source for national authorities at the national level, notably when specific detailed information is required on the project or aid measure, although as a rule, with no formal involvement in the interactions performed by Portuguese authorities with DG COMP's units.
+As such, an aid recipient can act as a relevant material support information source for national authorities at the national level, notably when specific detailed information is required on the project or aid measure, although as a rule with no formal involvement in the interactions performed by Portuguese authorities with the DG COMP's units.